 Since our team has limited software development experience and minimal cybersecurity experience, our application is unlikely to be rigorously security-tested.
-However, we will still attempt to create as secure an environment as possible, such as by using 2 Factor Authentication tokens and creating a login with password.
-Unit testing for these components will also relate to security testing since they are security-oriented features.

-Additionally, we plan to run automated security tests that are available in Intellij in order to understand possible vulnerabilities that are detected, especially in our backend software.
-We also plan to continue risk assessments for possible security vulnerabilities as we develop and finetune our security architecture.
+However, we will still attempt to create as secure an environment as possible.
+Since our application will only be available to users on the IASTATE VPN, there is some level of security built in already.
+Additionally, we have run automated security tests that are available in Intellij to understand possible vulnerabilities that are detected, especially in our backend software.